H. Shelton Earp, MD

 Improving the efficacy of immunotherapy by identifying target genes that regulate breast cancer growth and the immune response to breast cancer.

 Immunotherapy has recently been used in the treatment of breast cancer with only modest benefit.
 Dr. Earp is examining the factors in the microenvironment of breast tumors that may be involved in suppressing a robust immune response in patients undergoing immunotherapy.
-Dr. Earp's team demonstrated that breast cancers evolve to recruit immunosuppressive cells into the tumor bed.
+Dr. Earp’s team demonstrated that breast cancers evolve to recruit immunosuppressive cells into the tumor bed.
 This led to the discovery of the MerTK gene which plays a complex role in breast cancer cell survival and metastasis by blocking the effect of immunotherapy agents.
-His team is identifying novel strategies that could reverse the effects of MerTK and enhance the effectiveness of immunotherapy.
+His team is identifying novel strategies that could reverse the effects of MerTK and improve the efficacy of immunotherapy to benefit more patients, particularly TNBC patients that currently have few therapeutic options.

 Dr. Earp has received UNC School of Medicine teaching awards and chaired national review committees for the American Cancer Society and the National Cancer Institute.
 He has served as President of the American Association of Cancer Institutes, on the NCI Board of Scientific Advisors, and on the advisory boards of ten university cancer centers.
 His lab is supported by NIH grants, the Breast SPORE and the Breast Cancer Research Foundation.